COURTS USING MEDIATION IN KNOX COUNTY, TENNESSEE

 The 12-hour PES is required and approved by Judge McMillan in Knox County 4th Circuit Court.
 The course is taught in four 3-hr sessions, one session per week,.
 Parents take separate classes, and the class sessions must be taken in person.
 Parents will receive a certificate of completion which must be filed with the court clerk or given to the judge.

 Since Knox County residents can file their divorce in either Fourth Circuit Court or Chancery Court, please check with your attorney or the court clerk to make sure that the course you take is approved by the court in which you’ve filed for your divorce.
-The courts in Knox County normally require in-person PES classes, unless there are extenuating circumstances.
+The courts in Knox County require in-person PES classes, unless the judge or chancellor gives permission.

-This class is offered in Knox County Juvenile Court as a pre-requisite for visitation and custody mediation with CMC.
+This class is offered in Knox County Juvenile Court and should occur before participating in visitation or custody mediation with CMC.
 The course is designed especially for never-married co-parents who have filed a petition for visitation or custody with the Court.
 Parents take separate classes once a week over three weeks.

 865-804-1372 (call or text)